2023 Tinig ng Kababaihan

 DateEpisodeSynopsisResource PersonRemark

 12PCW’s HerStory, mandates and functions, and milestones.
-TNK’s new segmentsThis episode tackled the relaunch of the program and introduced the new segments.
-PCW’s herstory and achievements in line with its 48th-year anniversary were also discussed.Maria Kristine Josefina G. Balmes, Deputy Director for Operations, Philippine Commission on WomenListen/watch here.
+TNK’s new segmentsThis episode relaunched the Tinig ng Kababaihan and introduced its new segments.
+It also tackled PCW’s herstory and achievements in line with its 48th anniversary.Maria Kristine Josefina G. Balmes

-19DSWD 72nd Anniversary / DSWD’s Gender-responsive programsThis episode tackled the Department of Social Welfare and Development (DSWD)’s 72nd Anniversary and its gender-responsive programs, such as the program for gender-based violence of victim-survivors as part of the Inter-Agency Council on Violence Against Women, and the financial and livelihood programs for women and other marginalized groups.Patrick Yeoj G. Peraz, RSW
+19DSWD 72nd Anniversary / DSWD’s Gender-responsive programsThis episode tackled the Department of Social Welfare and Development (DSWD)’s 72nd Anniversary and its gender-responsive programs, such as the program for gender-based violence of victim-survivors as part of the Inter-Agency Council on Violence Against Women and the financial and livelihood programs for women and other marginalized groups.Patrick Yeoj G. Peraz

-Focal Person, Women Welfare Programs of the Sectoral Program Division (SPD) of DWSD’s Program Management
+Focal Person, Women Welfare Programs of the Sectoral Program Division, DWSD’s Program Management

 Listen/watch here.